axllent/mailpit-website/content/docs/install/source.md

 title: Building from source
 description: How to install Mailpit from source, including steps to build the frontend and sendmail binary
 weight: 4
-tags: [npm, node, compile, install]
+keywords: [npm, node, compile, install]
 ---

 Mailpit's source code can be downloaded from https://github.com/axllent/mailpit.